seapagan/sqliter-py/docs/usage.md

 This will raise a `TableCreationError` if the table already exists.

-There is a complementary flag `force=True` which will drop the table if it exists and then recreate it:
+There is a complementary flag `force=True` which will drop the table if it exists and then recreate it.
+This may be useful if you are changing the table
+structure:

 ```python
 db.create_table(User, force=True)